alejandro-ao/demo-gnews-remotemcp-auth/README.md

 # GNews API MCP Server

-A Model Context Protocol (MCP) server that provides access to the [GNews API](https://gnews.io/) for fetching news articles and headlines.
-This server enables AI applications to search for news, get trending headlines, and access comprehensive news data through a standardized interface.
+A Model Context Protocol (MCP) server built on [FastAPI](https://fastapi.tiangolo.com/) that provides access to the [GNews API](https://gnews.io/) for fetching news articles and headlines.
+The server now runs as a remote MCP server on top of a FastAPI app, supporting HTTP transport and modern authentication middleware.
+This enables AI applications to search for news, get trending headlines, and access comprehensive news data through a standardized interface with robust security.

 ## Features